evkx/evkx.github.io/content/models/mercedes/eqa/EQA_250/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 69,7kWh and a net capacity of 66,5kWh, meaning you have a 3,2kWh buffer for protection.
 (4,6%).
-Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 438 to 411 km (272-255 mi).
+The [WLTP range](../../../../guides/understandingrange/wltp) varies from 438 to 411 km (272-255 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 15,2kWh/100km for the basic version and 16,2kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 112kW.
 A full charge from 0 - 100% would take 59 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 70% resulting in an actual charge speed including time loss on 84kW.
 Each charge session would take 31 minutes and 19 seconds.